 Over the last decade, the southeastern United States has been discovered as a desirable place to work and live.
 This interest has brought with it a tremendous influx of people and improvement in the region's road system.
 The improved accessibility has created a boom in tourism and second-home development.
-The Town of Seven Devils is an attractive area for people wishing to relocate from urban areas.
-Since the transition over the last few years to remote work more families with children under 18 have relocated here.
-The town has access to broadband highspeed internet making it more adaptable to remote work.
-There is a sense that the qualities of serenity and escape are threatened.
-A balanced approach to growth and preservation is essential to protect those qualities held dear by Seven Devils residents and visitors.
+The Town of Seven Devils is caught in the middle of this wave, and there is a sense that the qualities of serenity and escape are threatened.
+Fortunately, there is also the belief that a more sophisticated system of development controls could serve to protect those qualities held dear by Seven Devils residents.